h-ram/obsidian_vault/iwctl.sh.md

 `iwctl` is a powerful and lightweight tool for managing Wi-Fi on Linux.
 It simplifies network management while being more efficient than `wpa_supplicant`.

-Would you like me to help you with a specific `iwctl` issue? 🚀

 `iwctl` stands for **"iNet Wireless Control Tool"**.